US STOCKS-Wall St takes a breather as tax bill nears passage

 By Sruthi Shankar

-Dec 20 (Reuters) - U.S. stocks edged lower on Wednesday as the long-awaited tax bill was all but assured of becoming law, allowing investors to take a breather after a month-long rally in anticipation of the largest overhaul of the U.S. tax code in 30 years.
+Dec 20 (Reuters) - U.S. stocks were little changed on Wednesday as the long-awaited tax bill was all but assured of becoming law, allowing investors to take a breather after a month-long rally in anticipation of the largest overhaul of the U.S. tax code in 30 years.

 The bill was approved on a 51-48 vote, but was sent back to the House of Representatives for a re-vote by the Senate due to a procedural snag.
 It is expected to be passed.